 #1 Save enough money

 Ideally, you will already know a few months in advance exactly when you’re going on tour, so it makes sense to start saving up early.
-After all, you’ll need to pay for food, cover your travel costs, etc., and you don’t want to be pinching pennies, do you?
+After all, you’ll need to pay for food, cover your travel expenses, etc., and you don’t want to be pinching pennies, do you?
 So make sure that you and your band have saved enough.

 #2 Plan early